Evolution of temporal coherence in confined polariton condensates: Abstract

 \section{Abstract}

-We study the second order temporal coherence of the emission from a semiconductor microcavity in the strong coupling regime.
-We evidence the favorable influence of spatial confinement, realized by etching micropillar structures, on the temporal coherence of solid state quasi-condensates which evolve in our device above threshold.
-By fitting the experimental data with a microscopic quantum theory based on a Monte Carlo wavefunction approach, we scrutinize the influence of the crystal lattice temperature (interaction with acoustic phonons) and pump power on the condensate's temporal coherence.
-Phonon-mediated transitions in the optical mode structure are observed, which in the case of a cofined structure splits into a set of discrete resonances.
-By increasing the pump power beyond the condensation threshold, the temporal coherence significantly improves in the pillar devices, as revealed in the transition from thermal to coherent statistics of the emitted light.
+We study the influence of spatial confinement on the second-order temporal coherence of the emission from a semiconductor microcavity in the strong coupling regime.
+The confinement, provided by etched micropillars, has a favorable impact on the temporal coherence of solid state quasi-condensates that evolve in our device above threshold.
+By fitting the experimental data with a microscopic quantum theory based on a quantum jump approach, we scrutinize the influence of pump power and confinement and find that phonon-mediated transitions are enhanced in the case of a confined structure, in which the modes split into a discrete set.
+By increasing the pump power beyond the condensation threshold, temporal coherence significantly improves in devices with increased spatial confinement, as revealed in the transition from thermal to coherent statistics of the emitted light.